brandonbrown/DWA/ClassContent/Module-2/RFP.md

 ### Information Architecture
 As much as the visual design impacts visitors' perception of your company is the information design: how well thought out are your major site sections and navigation schema?
 If you already have a good idea how you'd like to organize it, include that here.
 (If not, that's OK too -- that'll be one of the first things you'll do during the sprint and discovery phases with your instructors.)

+### Project Timeline
+How will you fit your project into the time allotted over the next two or three months?
+Discuss timeline expectations with all of your final instructors.

 ### Technical Requirements
 This is a broad subject but your goal here is to describe what limitations or requirements you know in advance.
 An application is, at its core, a technical product, so these are the details that may most materially impact the schedule and deliverables.
 Some examples of technical requirements include: